openebs-archive/openebs-docs/docs/ugndm.md

    namespace: openebs
   data:
    # udev-probe is default or primary probe which should be enabled to run ndm
-   # filterconfigs contails configs of filters - in their form fo include
+   # filterconfigs contains configs of filters - in their form fo include
    # and exclude comma separated strings
    node-disk-manager.config: |
      probeconfigs: